m7mood1996/PartnerFinder/README.md

 ## Description

-Search engine that connected to two repositories, the European Union and B2match repositories.
+Search engine that connected to two repositories, the European Union and B2match.
 It has more than 5M organizations, and 300K participants.
-The engine use NLP and TF-IDF for comparing tags from user to tags and descriptions of the organizations and the participants in order to get accurate results.
+The engine uses NLP and TF-IDF for comparing tags from user to tags and descriptions of the organizations and the participants in order to get accurate results.
-The website updates the repositories each month using scheduled tasks which executes by celery library. it also has automatic alerts for finding potential calls from the EU tht has at least three partners from three different countries, and alerts for potential events from b2match.
+The website updates the repositories each month using scheduled tasks which executes by celery library. it also has automatic alerts for finding potential calls from the EU that has at least three partners from three different countries, and alerts for potential events from b2match.

 ### Technologies